RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/Residue-Level-TaskOperations.md

 ----------------------------
 Residue Level TaskOperations control the packer at the residue level, in combination with [[ResidueSelectors|ResidueSelectors]].

-Use these as a subtag for [[OperateOnResidueSubset|OperateOnResidueSubsetOperation]] (or the deprecated [[OperateOnCertainResidues|OperateOnCertainResiduesOperation]]).
+Use these as a subtag (without the name) for [[OperateOnResidueSubset|OperateOnResidueSubsetOperation]] (or the deprecated [[OperateOnCertainResidues|OperateOnCertainResiduesOperation]]).
 Only one may be used per OperateOnResidueSubset/OperateOnCertainResidues tag.

 Residue Level TaskOperations can also be declared as stand alone in their own tag `<RESIDUE_LEVEL_TASK_OPERATIONS>` and passed to [[DesignRestrictions|DesignRestrictionsOperation]].